(Almost) Efficient Mechanisms for Bilateral Trading: Model

 \section{Model}

 The bilateral trade problem involves two agents, a seller and a buyer.
-The seller owns an indivisible item, and his privately known valuation for consuming this item is $\vals$.
-If a trade occurs and the item is allocated to the buyer, then the buyer has a privately known value of $\valb$. $\vals$ and $\valb$ are independently distributed according to distributions $\Fs$ and $\Fb$, respectively.
-All our results hold for any pair of distributions, but for the simplicity of presentation we assume the existence of density functions $\fs$ and $\fb$, for the seller and the buyer respectively, which are always positive on a support $[\lowerint,\upperint]$ ($\lowerint\geq 0$) and atomless.
+The seller owns an indivisible item, and his valuation for consuming this item is $\vals$.
+If a trade occurs and the item is allocated to the buyer, then the buyer enjoys a value of $\valb$.

+$\vals$ and $\valb$ are independently distributed according to distributions $\Fs$ and $\Fb$, respectively.
+All our results hold for any pair of distributions, but for the simplicity of presentation we assume the existence of density functions $\ffs$ and $\fb$, for the seller and the buyer respectively, which are always positive on a support $[\lowerint,\upperint]$ ($\lowerint\geq 0$) and atomless.